sandormatyi/Nava-909-firmware/README.md

 # Nava 909 alternative firmware

 Based on the 1.028b firmware by e-licktronics.
-This branch contains the source code of the original firmware.
-If you want to check out the additional features, switch to the `features` branch!
+This branch contains the following additional features:
+* Allow step editing when the sequencer is not running

 ## Setup the development environment